System reports

 After the report is exported to one of these formats, you can share it with other users by emailing it as an attachment or printing it.

-Add a report to a dashboard add-a-report-to-a-dashboard
+Add a report to a dashboard

 You can add a report to a dashboard and share the dashboard with other users.
 For information about adding reports to a dashboard, see Add a report to a dashboard.